-C. DWAYNE SOMERVILLE of Mexia, Texas (chairman, utility services committee).
+C. DWAYNE SOMERVILLE of Mexia, Texas (member, Executive Committee, and Chairman, Utility Services Committee).
 Somerville is president and owner of Natural Alternatives, Inc., Henderson RV Sales, Palestine RV Center, Eagle Ford RV Park, South Texas Family Housing, and Wash Mart Laundry, and president of Fairfield Homes and Land, LLC.
 He is a member of the Coin Laundry Association, an assistant scoutmaster of the Mexia Boy Scouts of America, and a youth group leader for the First Baptist Church of Mexia.
 Somerville attended Kilgore College.
-Somerville was appointed as director for Freestone County in 2013.
+Somerville was reappointed as director for Freestone County in 2019.

-CATHY ALTMAN of Midlothian, Texas (member, administration & audit committee).
+CATHY ALTMAN of Midlothian, Texas (member, Administration and Audit Committee).
 Altman is an attorney and partner at Carrington Coleman Sloman & Blumenthal.
-She is a member of the American Bar Association, State Bar of Texas, Dallas Bar Association and Ellis County Bar Association.
-She is chair of the Midlothian Chamber of Commerce, vice president of the Ellis County Women in Business, board member of the North Texas Commission and serves on the Governing Committee of the ABA Forum on Construction Law.
-Altman received a Bachelor of

-Arts in English from Vanderbilt University and a Juris Doctor degree from the University of Kentucky School of Law.
+She is a member of the American Bar Association, State Bar of Texas, Dallas Bar Association, and Ellis County Bar Association.
+She is chair of the Midlothian Chamber of Commerce, vice-president of the Ellis County Women in Business, board member of the North Texas Commission, and serves on the Governing Committee of the ABA Forum on Construction Law.
+Altman received a Bachelor of Arts in English from Vanderbilt University and a Juris Doctor degree from the University of Kentucky School of Law.
 Altman was appointed as director for Ellis County in 2018.

-WHITNEY D. BECKWORTH of Fort Worth, Texas (member, utility services committee).
+WHITNEY D. BECKWORTH of Fort Worth (member, Legal and Public Policy Committee).
 Beckworth is an associate, in the litigation practice group, at Kelly Hart & Hallman LLP.
 She is a member of the State Bar of Texas, Tarrant County Bar Association, Tarrant County Young Lawyers Association, American Bar Association, and Eldon B. Mahon Inn of Court.
 Beckworth received a Bachelor of Arts in political science from Stanford University and a Juris Doctor from The University of Texas School of Law.
 Beckworth was appointed as director at large in 2017.